Asperger's Syndrome

 interest.

-They are quite clever at masking their social language problems by having an
+Children with aspergers can be quite clever at masking their social language problems by having an intellectual understanding of what social rules

 are.
-So on a standardized language assessment children with Aspergers will often
+So on a standardized language assessment children with Aspergers will often figure out what the social rules for a

 situation are, and provide an appropriate response.

 But, if children with Asperger's syndrome are in a real life social situation, with all the fluctuations and rapid changes that is typical of social language, they can quickly flounder or feel overwhelmed.
-They will consistently misread social cues and/or have little to no interest in conversations that are not focused on their preferred topic.
+They may consistently misread social cues and/or have little to no interest in conversations that are not focused on their preferred topic.

 Intervention for high functioning autism